renatawong/renatawong.github.io/_teaching/2024-spring-2024-spring-introduction-to-quantum-computing.md

 location: "Taoyuan, Taiwan"
 ---

-Introductiory course on the fundamentals of quantum computing and quantum information science with elements of quantum mechanics.
+Introductory course on the fundamentals of quantum computing and quantum information science with elements of quantum mechanics.
 The course involves both theory and coding practice.
 Coding exercises make use of IBM Quantum Qiskit.